iamcedd1/doctor-web/README.md

 2. Avoid Obvious Comments
 3. Use `DRY(Don't Repeat Yourself)` Principle and also known as `DIE: Duplication is Evil`.
 4. Use `reusable` and `dynamic` components.
-5. Uses `customized components` for `MediLink Automation Testing with Cypress` that follows Best Practices.
+5. Uses `customized components` for `Automation Testing with Cypress` that follows Best Practices.

 ``` javascript
 <TextBoxControl name="username" placeholder="Enter Username" label="Username" />